mjpclab/vue-tabber/README.md

 Copying or referencing source CSS files under `src/css/` directory.

 # Properties
-You can specify options by setting properties on `<react-tabber>` element.
+You can specify options by setting properties on `<vue-tabber>` element.

 ## Behavior Properties
 `trigger-events`